rifandani/react-app/README.md

 </div>

 An opinionated and scalable project starter and reference for building bulletproof production ready React applications.
+Think of it as modern, scalable and opinionated Create React App (CRA).

 ## Intro